-Apraxia Kids is seeking submissions for presentations for our 2021 National Conference, on July 8-10, 2021, that address a full range of issues.
+Apraxia Kids is seeking submissions for presentations for our 2022 National Conference, on July 7-9, 2022, that address a full range of issues.
 Presentations should ideally include “how to” and “hands on” strategies with evidence-based support.
-Apraxia Kids encourages collaboration between speakers in the development of presentations (i.e. co-presenters or small panels [2-4 people]).
-New for this conference, we are inviting students and researchers to submit proposals for posters presenting results of current research projects.
+Apraxia Kids encourages collaboration between speakers (including parents) in the development of presentations (i.e. co-presenters or small panels [2-4 people]).
+We are inviting students and researchers to submit proposals for posters presenting results of current research projects.
 Please carefully consider what type of session might work best for your proposal.

 Key Presenter Dates: